Coming soon to Parx Casino® and the South Philadelphia Turf Club

 It's nearly here.
 Sports betting is coming to Pennsylvania and Parx Casino®.
-You will soon be able to make sports bets at the brand new sportsbook at Parx Casino®.
+You will soon be able to make sports bets at the brand new sportsbook at Parx Casino® and the South Philadelphia Turf Club.
 You can expect all your favorite ways to sports bet, including: spread, moneyline, total, props, parlays and teasers.
 All your favorite sports will be available too, including NFL, NBA, MLB, NHL, College Football, College Basketball and plenty more.
 That's not all, the Parx Casino® online sports betting app complete with live in-game betting is also close to launch.

 Sports Betting Guide